TomasMikula/libretto/docs/basics.md

 ## Associativity of ⊗

-If we are designing a block with more than two in-ports or out-ports, such as this one,
+If we are designing a component with more than two in-ports or out-ports, such as this one,

 ```
 ┏━━━━━━━━━━━━┓